RNA-FRETools/MASH-FRET/docs/histogram-analysis/panels/panel-state-configuration.md

 * using the Bayesian information criterion (BIC), by activating the option in **(c)**

-### Defined improvement in likelihood
+### Minimum improvement in likelihood
 {: .no_toc }

-With this penalty, a certain improvement in the model likelihood is expected when adding a new component to the model.
+With this penalty, a certain improvement in the model <u>log</u>-likelihood is expected when adding a new component to the model.
-The improvement is expressed as a multiplication factor that can be set in **(b)**: *e. g.* 1.2 for an improvement of 20%.
+The improvement is expressed as a multiplication factor that can be set in **(b)**.
+For instance, set a penalty of 1.2 for an improvement of 20% in the <u>log</u>-likelihood, or of 10<sup>0.2 in the likelihood.

-The most sufficient model is the first model for which adding a component does not fulfil this requirement.
+The most sufficient model is the least complex model for which adding a component does not fulfil this requirement.

 ### Bayesian information criterion